Blacon

-Blacon is a council estate on the outskirts of Chester, England.
+Blacon is a suburb that is predominantly a council estate on the outskirts of Chester, England.
 It was once one of the largest council housing estates in Europe.

 Geography

 Blacon is next to the Welsh border, on a hill one mile north-west of and overlooking Chester.
 The village is built on what was previously farmland and is surrounded by open countryside.
 Blacon has views across to the city centre of Chester and to the Welsh hills twenty miles to the west.

 Other nearby places include Upton-by-Chester to the north, Saughall and Mollington to the north-west, Newtown to the north-east and the border town of Saltney to the south.
-Blacon also has a close proximity to the Wirral, being 12 miles from the village of Overpool.
+Blacon also has a close proximity to the Wirral, being 6.5 miles from the village of Overpool.

 History

 North Blacon (Blacon Hall)

 Blacon was originally known as Blakon Hill and was owned by the Marquess of Crewe.

 The Parish of Blacon cum Crabwall was formed in 1923, and on 1 April 1936, under the Cheshire County Review Order, 1936, most of the parish was transferred to Chester County Borough.

 It was a small farming village community until major building work by Chester City Council began in the early 1950s.
-Most of the older and original estate, was built in the ten years to 1960; though further parts were added on the old army camp site in South Blacon, in the late 1960s, 1970s and 1980s.
+Most of the older and original estate was built in the ten years to 1960, though further parts were added, on the old army camp site in South Blacon, in the late 1960s, 1970s and 1980s.
 'The Parade' Shops, built in 1954 in north Blacon, are an example of Chester City Council building.
 In 2015, the Parade Enterprise Centre opened, a joint venture between Avenue Services and Cheshire West and Chester Council.
 The Parade Enterprise Centre houses Sanctuary Housing, Blacon Library, as well as a community hall and various other offices for local businesses.